Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: Traffic-Aware Autonomous Driving

 \subsection{Improving Sample Efficiency with Traffic Gradients}

-We can use traffic gradients in enhancing the sample efficiency of the common on-policy RL algorithms, such as PPO or TRPO.
+Since agent-based forward simulation of traffic can be represented by ODEs, gradients of the traffic state at timestep $t$ with respect to that at timestep $t-1$ can be analytically derived.
+We define these gradients as ``traffic gradients".
+We can use traffic gradients in enhancing the sample efficiency of the common on-policy RL algorithms, such as PPO~\cite{schulman2017proximal} or TRPO~\cite{schulman2015high}.
 Inspired by the sampling enhancement scheme of \cite{qiao2021efficient}, which applies the scheme to a model-based RL algorithm, here we present a method that is applicable to the other general on-policy RL algorithms and show its efficacy in the Section~\ref{sec:results}

-To be specific, PPO and TRPO are both based on evaluating the perturbed policy $\widetilde{\pi}$ with the experience from the original policy $\pi$~\cite{schulman2015trust}.
+Specifically, PPO and TRPO are based on evaluating the perturbed policy $\widetilde{\pi}$ with the experience from the original policy $\pi$~\cite{schulman2015trust}.
 This is possible because the expected reward of the policy $\widetilde{\pi}$ can be approximated with the information from the original policy up to the first order.
-Our method is based on manipulating the collected set of experience with our gradients, so that we can maximize the efficiency of it.
+Our strategy is based on manipulating the collected set of experience with our gradients so that we can maximize the efficiency of each update.

 Let us denote a single experience unit as $(s_n, a_n, r_n, s_{n+1}, \frac{\partial r_n}{\partial a_n}, \frac{\partial s_{n+1}}{\partial a_n})$, where $s_n$, $a_n$, and $r_n$ refer to the state, action, and reward at the time step $n$, and $\frac{\partial r_n}{\partial a_n}$ and $\frac{\partial s_{n+1}}{\partial a_n}$ stand for the gradient of the reward and the next state with respect to the action.
 These gradient terms come from our differentiable traffic simulator.
 Then we can perturb $(a_n, r_n, s_{n+1})$ with the gradient terms as follows: